giantswarm/presentations/README.md

 ## Working on slides

-If you want to present, you can run `make serve`.
+If you want to work on slides, you can run `make serve`.
 It'll start up a webserver at `localhost:8000`.
 Navigate to the slides you want to work on.
 Any changes you make in the `md`'s will cause the slides to rebuild and the browser to refresh.